For those of you who just landed on this page and need a brief outline of what PTSS is, here is a quote from MentalHealth.net.

 To get started, click on the top-right corner of the video below.
 This gives you a drop-down menu of all the videos in the playlist.

 My Go-to Resource for Knowledge

 I strongly believe that when the student is ready, the teacher will appear.
 That has been the case in my life – especially in times of dire stress.
-At those times, a wonderful lesson will appear and in hindsight will make the experience worth every minute.
-This has proven to be true time and time again.
+During those times, a wonderful lesson appears and in hindsight makes the experience worth every minute.
+This has proven to be true time and time again in my life.

 With the help of EMDR therapy, daily meditation of various types, good healthy eating, and regular exercise, I’ve been able to begin reading books again for the first time since I was in college in the 1970s!
 But I still love to watch documentaries and videos as my go-to source to keep learning.